-Speaking more recently to other merchants who remember the wines from old, they were viewed with a degree of suspicion.
+Speak to other merchants who remember the wines from old and they were viewed with a degree of suspicion.
 How was it that ‘unlimited’ amounts of pristine-looking stock could be so readily available?
 The answer is innocently apparent, since each bottle is labelled to order and old vintages are checked and reconditioned (topped up with the same vintage and given a new cork) before they are despatched.
 Personally, I like to think of Moulin Touchais as the Loire’s equivalent to Château Musar.

 The cellars here must contain one of the largest and oldest collections of any winery anywhere in the world, with the miles of underground cellars containing close to two million bottles at any one time, including a rare collection of ancient wines; the oldest dating back to the mid to late 19th century.

-The family still own an impressive 150 hectares of vines, spanning the communes of Tigné and Martigné-Briand, although the death of Joseph ten years ago saw the company split into two divisions; Vignobles Touchais, which retains 35 hectares of Chenin Blanc in the Coteaux-du-Layon appellation for the continued production of Moulin Touchais, whilst the other, Vin Touchais, is a trading company responsible for selling off the balance of the production in bulk to the larger Loire négoce; which is mostly vinified as base wine for Méthode Traditionelle.
+The family owned an impressive 150 hectares of vines, spanning the communes of Tigné and Martigné-Briand, although the death of Joseph in 2003 saw the company split into two divisions; Vignobles Touchais retained 35 hectares of Chenin Blanc in the Coteaux-du-Layon appellation for the continued production of Moulin Touchais, whilst the other, Vin Touchais, was a trading company responsible for selling off the balance of the production in bulk to the larger Loire négoce (and now mostly absorbed into Loire Properties itself), which is mostly vinified as base wine for Méthode Traditionelle.